matin-ufl/mobility-signature/README.md

-# Mobility Signature (_paper title_)
+# Mobility Signature (_Actigraphy features for predicting mobility disability in older adults _)

-All the codes for our data analysis published under _paper title_ is available, except for the feature construction package which is located somewhere else.
+All the codes for our data analysis published under _Actigraphy features for predicting mobility disability in older adults _ is available.
 ***
+The packages in this repository contain functions (_f0x_ files) and some scripts (_s0x_ files) to test them.
+Therefore, if you wish to use methods for data preprocessing and analysis, load the functions.
-The packages in this repository can be summarized as follows:
+The packages can be summarized as follows:

+* **LIFE toolbox:** Contains all the functions used to construct features mentioned in the paper.
+See _demo\_feature\_construction.R_ to see how features are calculated for one participant data.
 * **Dataset Aggregation:** Merging avaliable data for our participant from different sources.
  * Provided by data collection centers, which are mostly traditional easy-to-access features; i.e., steps per day, minutes of having 1000+ activity count, ...
- * Primary accelerometer features, which contain most of the features in the dataset
+ * Primary accelerometer features, which contain most of the features in the dataset (obtained by running feature construction module, mentioned above).
- * Features related to locomotion, which is my work and codes (in MATLAB) are available upon request.
 * **Dataset examination:**  Checking correlation, VIF, correlation bar plot to the target variable,...
 * **Feature Selection and Evaluation:**
  * Applying different feature selection methods (SFS, LASSO, Ridge Regression, ...)